avipatilpro/JioTV/README.md

 #### ♢ Method 1 :

-• Put Your ssoToken in Files then
+• Put Your ssoToken and Unique id in Files then [token.php](https://github.com/avipatilpro/JioTV/blob/main/token.php) and [stream.php](https://github.com/avipatilpro/JioTV/blob/main/playlist.m3u) <br>
 • Locate all Files in LocalHost Root Folder <br>
 • Open localhost You Will See all Channels List <br>
 • Click On Channel and Play <br>